vektorlab/pyvideo2/content/posts/twiggy_a_pythonic_logger.md

 Speakers: [Peter Fein]
 Tags: [chipy, logging, twiggy]
 ThumbnailUrl: 'http://a.images.blip.tv/CarlFK-TwiggyAPythonicLogger801-516.jpg'
-Title: '"Twiggy: A Pythonic Logger"'
+Title: 'Twiggy: A Pythonic Logger'
 date: '2010-04-08'
 ---
 Twiggy is an early-stage project to build a more Pythonic logging module.
 It